alihancakir/COLD-STORGE-CONTROLLER/README.md

 For now, the code structure will remain as it is.
 In future projects, I plan to focus more on data control and management.

-You can find a more detailed Turkish report of this project in files.
+You can find a more detailed Turkish report of this project:  https://github.com/alihancakir/COLD-STORGE-CONTROLLER/blob/main/NORA_MINI_REPORT.pdf